Two pounds of weed for $20: this is Oregon's medical marijuana program

 A veteran working with a caregiver gets a sweet deal

-On a golf course in Southern Oregon, this dude had a Purple Heart tattoo on his forearm and a brain injury from driving over a bomb in Afghanistan, and he was offering to sell me marijuana for $20 an ounce — essentially nothing.
+On a golf course in Southern Oregon, this dude had a Purple Heart tattoo on his forearm and a brain injury from driving over a bomb in Afghanistan, and he was offering to sell me marijuana for $20 an ounce — a very, very good deal.

 I thought the TBI had rattled his brain, since marijuana has never been that cheap.
-Especially when he said he had gotten two pounds of marijuana for $20 — the sweetest deal in history.
+But then he told me something even more remarkable: he had gotten two pounds of marijuana for $20 — the sweetest deal in history.

 The veteran — who didn't want his name used — thought that he was getting basically free weed because the state was being generous to veterans.